Regional Work

 Henry S. Jacobs Camp

-Henry S. Jacobs Camp is our region's Reform Jewish overnight camp located in Utica, Mississippi, serving the Deep South: Alabama, Arkansas, Louisiana, Mississippi and Western Tennessee.
-Since 1970, Jacobs Camp has been providing a caring Jewish community that builds young people.
-The opportunity to live as part of a close-knit community and develop new skills, assisted by dynamic and enthusiastic staff, coupled with Jewish values and the development of one's Jewish identity results in the experience of a lifetime.
+Henry S. Jacobs Camp is the Reform Jewish overnight camp located in Utica, Mississippi, serving the Deep South region, which includes Alabama, Arkansas, Louisiana, Mississippi, and Western Tennessee.
+Since 1970, Jacobs Camp has been dedicated to fostering a caring Jewish community that builds young people.
+By offering the chance to live as part of a close-knit community and develop new skills, along with the support of enthusiastic and dynamic staff, campers experience personal growth enriched by Jewish values and the development of their Jewish identity.

-For over 45 years, Jacobs Camp has served a region that does not have one large Jewish community.
-Many of its campers come from small cities and towns.
-For them, Jacobs Camp is a Jewish oasis.
-It provides a Jewish world that just does not exist for most campers during the rest of the year.
-As the Jewish communities in the camp region have evolved over the years, with several small congregations closing, Jacobs Camp has remained a center of Jewish life in the Deep South.
+For over 45 years, Jacobs Camp has been a vital resource for regions lacking large Jewish communities.
+Many campers hail from small cities and towns, and for them, Jacobs Camp serves as a cherished Jewish oasis.
+It creates a Jewish environment that is often absent from their lives outside of camp.
+As Jewish communities in the camp's region have evolved over the years—some small congregations have closed—Jacobs Camp has remained a cornerstone of Jewish life in the Deep South.

 Camp Dream Street